Janet Guzman Shows Off Her Cleavage In A White Tank Top: ‘Read My Lips’

 The model kept her pose simple.
 She leaned forward while playfully running one long manicured fingernail between her parted lips in a suggestive motion, and her opposite hand rested on the cushion in front of her.

-As a final addition to her outfit, Janet accessorized with sizable diamond stud earrings.
+As a final addition to her outfit, Janet accessorized with a pair of sizable diamond stud earrings.

-She called attention to her lips in her caption alongside a cherry emoji.
+She called attention to her lips in her caption and added a cherry emoji.

-Thousands of Janet’s admirers flocked to her post to like and comment.
+Thousands of Janet’s admirers flocked to her post to like and leave comments.
 The image garnered more than 46,300 likes and over 300 comments.
 Many of her famous colleagues also liked and commented on the photograph, including Nina Serebrova, Neyleen Ashley, Arianna Ajtar, and Sierra Skye.

 Dozens of devotees took to her comments section to shower her in praise, with multiple users calling her a “baddie.”